Report a question

 38 / 100

-(R) Transposing a term involving the variable from one side of the equation to the other does not change the solution of the equation.
+(R) Transposing a term involves moving it from one side of the equation to the other by changing its sign.

 39 / 100